yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-examples/hasura-cloud.md

 showAsideToc: true
 ---

-Use the [Hasura GraphQL Engine](https://hasura.io) with Yugabyte Cloud to power your GraphQL applications with a distributed SQL database.
+Use the [Hasura GraphQL Engine](https://hasura.io) with YugabyteDB Managed to power your GraphQL applications with a distributed SQL database.

-This page describes how to connect a Yugabyte Cloud cluster to a Hasura Cloud project.
+This page describes how to connect a YugabyteDB Managed cluster to a Hasura Cloud project.

-For an example of how to deploy a GraphQL application for a Hasura Cloud project connected to Yugabyte Cloud, refer to [Deploy a GraphQL application](../hasura-sample-app/).
+For an example of how to deploy a GraphQL application for a Hasura Cloud project connected to YugabyteDB Managed, refer to [Deploy a GraphQL application](../hasura-sample-app/).

 ## Obtain your Yugabyte cluster connection info

-Sign up for Yugabyte Cloud and create a Free Tier cluster by following the steps in the cloud [Quick Start](../../cloud-quickstart/).
+Sign up for YugabyteDB Managed and create a Free Tier cluster by following the steps in the cloud [Quick Start](../../cloud-quickstart/).

 The cluster has a default database called `yugabyte`.
 You'll use this along with your database credentials (username and password) in your connection with the Hasura project.
 To connect, you'll also need the connection string with the cluster's host address and port number.

-To get these details, in Yugabyte Cloud:
+To get these details, in YugabyteDB Managed:

 1. On the **Clusters** page, select the cluster you will use for the application, and click **Connect**.